seanjgildea/SoftwareEngineeringNotes/awsdeveloperassociate.md

 # API Gateway

--  some tricky questions on API Gateway and lambda especially around rate limiting
+- Some tricky questions on API Gateway and lambda especially around rate limiting
 - API Gateway Cache Invalidation
 - myapi?name=test vs. myapi/test - how to get the API to handle both cases Very strange and complicated use cases.
 - Extremely heavy in this, with lots of things about authorization, a bit of caching, and plenty about how resources (particularly Lambda) are invoked.
+- WAF and Resource Policies can both limit or deny specific IP addresses from accessing API Gateway
+- Stage variables are name-value pairs that you define as config attributes associated with a deployment stage of an API.
+They act like env vars and can be used in your API setup and mapping templates.

 # Cognito / Cognito Sync

 - Two questions on AWS Cognito Syncing and data management.
 - Cognito was included in many questions
 - Remember that Cognito is the preferred Federation method for mobile.

 # KMS

 - Fargate is also briefly explained and his section on KMS
 - Gotta watch those lectures.
 The concept of Customer Master Keys and Envelope Keys were definitely there

 # Various

 - Systems Manager Parameter Store - Know how it works and what it can do for you
 - know how to use S3 bucket policy to prevent uploads of unencrypted objects.

 # Whitepapers to Study